nop33/si/src/content/blog/launch-plan/index.md

 To raise funding, we will continuously dedicate a certain share of our available resources to fundraising.
 We expect this to be about 20% in the first two years and reduce to maybe 10% after two years, once SI has proven its raison d’être.

-We will first leverage personal connections to various grantmaking institutions, hoping this might expedite the process for receiving sufficiently large general support building up the team.
+We will start by leveraging personal connections to various grantmaking institutions for general support.
 Once these discussions are set in motion, we will submit grant proposals for general support to various foundations that seem aligned with our values.
-We expect this to take up most of our capacity until late 2021.
+We expect this to take up most of our fundraising capacity until late 2021.
 Only then will we start submitting project-specific proposals to large grant-making institutions.

 #### Reputation